justinmahar/SublimeCSAutocompletePlus/README.md

 For now, here is the list of TBDs:

-* Check contents of currently open views besides the active one
+* Hinting
+* Built-in types and custom types
+* An indication that a property or method is being overridden
 * Smarter assignment detection
 * Better token parsing
-* Hinting
-* Built-in types and custom types
+* Check contents of currently open views besides the active one

 Far too many times I've installed a plugin only to be disappointed because it fell short of my expectations.
 If you feel this way, please let me know how I can make this plugin better for you and I will do my best.